-If theft of assets occurs, the agency shall report the incident to the CFO of the State, DLA, the AG's office and to their local law enforcement office.
+If theft of assets occurs, the agency shall report the incident to the CFO of the State, DLA, and the AG's office and to their local law enforcement office.

-R2-19-4-2004 Recoveries of Losses Discovered by an Audit Notice and Proof of Losses - Investigations - Restitution
+R2-19-4-2004 Recoveries of Losses Discovered by an Audit

+Notice and Proof of Losses - Investigations - Restitution

 The DLA, with the approval of the Legislative Joint Auditing Committee, will give notice and proof of loss to the Governmental Bonding Board on fidelity bonds.
 This is done when the audit report reflects apparent unauthorized disbursements or unaccounted-for funds or property for which the public official, officer or employee may be liable.
-(ACA 21-2-708) The DLA may request the appropriate prosecuting attorney or the AG to assist the State or the appropriate political subdivision in obtaining restitution when the audit report reflects apparent unauthorized disbursements or property for which the public official, officer or employee may be liable.
 (ACA 21-2-708) The DLA may request the appropriate prosecuting attorney or the AG to assist the State or the appropriate political subdivision in obtaining restitution when the audit report reflects apparent unauthorized disbursements or unaccounted-for funds or property for which the public official, officer or employee may be liable.